adrem42/Copilot-for-FSLabs/topics/installation.md

 You can install FSL2Lua standalone (without Copilot) to bind your keyboard keys, joystick buttons and axes to FSLabs cockpit controls.

-To do that, unzip Modules\FSL2Lua into your FSUIPC folder (the one with the FSUIPC dll).
+To do that, unzip *FSUIPC folder\FSL2Lua* into your FSUIPC install directory.

 @{standalonescripts.md | Click here} to read on how to create a script and tell FSUIPC to run it.

 ## Installing Copilot

-1. Unzip the content of the Modules folder into the the FSUIPC installation directory.
+1. Unzip the content of *FSUIPC folder* into your FSUIPC install directory.

-2. Unzip the content of the Prepar3D vx Add-ons folder into your Add-ons folder (eg *C:\Users\Username\Documents\Prepar3D v4 Add-ons*).
+2. Unzip the content of *Prepar3D vx Add-ons* into your Add-ons folder (eg *C:\Users\Username\Documents\Prepar3D v4 Add-ons*).

 3. Run the simulator and respond to the prompt asking you to enable the addon.

-4. After P3D has loaded into the main menu, you'll find the configuration file at *FSUIPC directory/FSLabs Copilot/options.ini*.
+4. After P3D has loaded into the main menu, you'll find the configuration file at *FSUIPC directory\FSLabs Copilot\options.ini*.
 Open it and adjust the settings.

 The script will auto-run after you load a flight with FSLabs.